 You may not have to feed your neon gobies much if there are lots of other fish in the tank presenting themselves for cleaning.
 In a mixed species aquarium, it is hard to make sure everyone eats their specific food.

 Although mostly identical, males and females can be differentiated by their genital papillae underneath their body.
 A complete examination usually requires removing the fish temporarily and looking at its underside while in a clear holding container.
 Male genital papilla are pointed, whereas females' are rounded.
 Like many fish species, females tend to be slightly larger and rounder than the males.

 Breeding the Neon Goby

 Even the most novice fish breeder can get a neon goby to spawn.
-Provided you have at least one male and one female, provide a suitable home for spawning and your fish will likely do the rest.
-Neon gobies prefer a small cave or crevice to lay their eggs.
+If you have at least one male and one female, and provide a suitable home for spawning, your fish will likely do the rest.
+Neon gobies prefer a small cave or crevice in which to lay their eggs.